developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

 ## Introduction

-Among many different technologies and tools in 2025, one of the most interesting innovation of our time is the [OpenID Connect].
+Among many different technologies and tools in 2025, one of the most interesting innovation of our time is the [OpenID Connect][^ms-what-is-oidc].

-It opens a lot of doors to the administrator of the system, enabling secret-less authentication between different providers, promoting the principle of least privilege, and removing the need for rotating hard-coded credentials.
+It opens a lot of doors to the administrator(s) of the system, enabling secret-less authentication between different providers, promoting the principle of least privilege, and removing the need for rotating hard-coded credentials.

-While it does so, it makes sure that adversaries and untrusted parties will never gain access to the target resource, closing the doors that never ought to be!
+While it does so, it makes sure that adversaries and untrusted parties will never gain access to our infrastructure, closing the doors that never ought to be!

-If you've already read [the article from last week], you have a good idea of what I'm talking about.
+If you've already read [the article from last week][k8s-oidc-eso], you have a good idea of what I'm talking about.

 I will spare you the details and give you the gist.